-Currently Not Collectible status (CNC)
+What is the Currently Not Collectible status (CNC)?

 Taxpayers who can barely afford to pay for basic living expenses may request the IRS to place their account as Currently Not Collectible.
 As long as your tax account is categorized as CNC, the IRS will stop trying to collect your tax debt.
 For example, the IRS will not levy your assets or garnish your wages while you have this status.

-In 2015, 16.3% of delinquent accounts were reported as Currently Not Collectible.
-But there’s a catch.
+But there's a catch.
 While filed as Not Collectible, the IRS will continue to charge interest and penalties to your account.
 This option will also extend the statute of limitations (the 10 years the IRS has to attempt to collect taxes on a tax return) for the time your account is suspended.

 However, the IRS will usually cancel the debt of taxpayers who are repeatedly granted CNC status if their situation is unlikely to change.